azhx/blagoblag/content/drafts/surviving-equifax.rst

-Now, perhaps there are things on the detection front that could be done to allow us to notice slightly more quickly than the amount of time it takes to ship 143 million people's data off the network, but I'm going to ignore that.
+Now, perhaps there are things on the detection front that could be done to allow us to notice slightly more quickly than the amount of time it takes to ship 143 million people's data off the network, but I'm not going to focus on that.
 I want to explore just what it would take to make this foot hold of arbitrary code execution on our application web server useless.

 There's two routes I see to making our system resilient.
 One involves some crypto, the other involves a distributed system (and a tiny bit of crypto).
-The ground rules we'll use when analyzing our proposed solutions: 1) No degrading the functionality of our application, 2) We assume our attacker has an RCE against Struts but no other exploits, anything else they accomplish should be via design flaw, 3) We're trying to prevent stealing 143 million records, not stealing 14 records.
+The ground rules we'll use when analyzing our proposed solutions: 1) No degrading the functionality of our application, 2) We assume our attacker has an RCE against Struts but no other exploits, anything else they accomplish should be inherent in our design, 3) We're trying to prevent stealing 143 million records, not stealing 14 records.

-With those rules, let us forge ahead!
+With those rules, let's forge ahead!

 The one with crypto
 -------------------